Dada-Developers/B-Proof/README.md

 ## 📄 License

-This project is built for Bitcoin Dada & Dada Devs.
+This project is built for Bitcoin Dada, Dada Devs & the larger community.

-## 👥 Credits

-Built for Bitcoin Dada × Dada Devs Digital Certificate Challenge

----

 **Note**: This is an MVP.
 For production use, implement proper database storage, authentication, and consider blockchain integration for additional immutability.